Canada Russia '72: Part 2

 Part 2 begins with Alan Eagleson being interviewed on the CBC TV show Front Page Challenge, in which Eagleson comments on his disapproval of the Vancouver fans.
 While waiting in the Vancouver airport, Eagleson receives news that Frank Mahovlich will not be travelling to Sweden for their exhibition game due to allergies.
-At a reception with the Canadian ambassador in Stockholm, Sinden promises their game against the Swedish national team will just be "a friendly game of shinny".
+At a reception with the Canadian ambassador in Stockholm, Sinden states their game against the Swedish national team will just be "a friendly game of shinny".
 However, the game turns into a brutal one.
 Sinden and Ferguson become aggravated by the officiating of Josef Kompalla and Franz Baader.
 During the game, a Swedish player slashes Cashman in the mouth and slices his tongue, in which no call is made and a fight ensues.
 After the game, Sinden and Ferguson follow the officials to their dressing room, angrily complaining about Cashman's cut.
 Back at the hotel, Hadfield has a private conversation with Eagleson, in which he expresses his concern of Sinden's coaching.
 The next day, Frank Mahovlich rejoins the team, which Hadfield takes as a sign that he will not play.
 It is also there that Eagleson informs the team that there will be no room in the hotel in Moscow for the players' wives.
-Esposito, fed up with all the bad press, ridicule, and contempt that the team has received during the series, leads the team in threatening to not go to Russia if their wives don't.
+Esposito, fed up with all the bad press, ridicule, and contempt that the team has received during the series, leads the team in threatening to not go to the Soviet Union if their wives don't.

-As they arrive at the hotel in Moscow, Gabrielle Fournier warns the team about getting in trouble in Russia.
+As they arrive at the hotel in Moscow, Gabrielle Fournier warns the team about getting in trouble in the Soviet Union.
 Before practice, Hadfield sees that he is not playing in Game 5.
 A frustrated Hadfield has an argument with Sinden during practice, which subsequently results in Hadfield leaving the team and going back to Canada, along with a few other players.

 Team Canada builds a 4–1 lead in the 3rd period of Game 5.
 During the celebration of Canada's fourth goal, a Soviet soldier pulls a Canadian fan who was making noise by blowing into a plastic horn out of the crowd and drags him into a backroom.
 Ms. Fournier runs after them and gets Gresko to go talk to the police.
 Gresko tells her that he is being arrested for assault.
 As Ms. Fournier waits for the police to come out, she hears the crowd roar several times.
 She finally goes back in to check the score and it's 4–4.
 The Soviets then score another goal and win the game 5–4, scoring four unanswered goals in the third period.
 The next morning, Fournier makes a deal with the Soviet police to free the Canadian fan on the condition that he leaves the country immediately.
 The now fully shaved fan confesses to Fournier that the police took his clothes, hung him by his ankles, and tattooed his heels.